 Completing hours before the end of term

 Students and site supervisors may work together to arrange a mutually agreed upon schedule.
 It is acceptable for students to work for only part of the term providing that the registered hours are completed.
-Students who choose to complete their internship in less than a semester will need to meet with Director of Career Services to arrange for an alternate paper and evaluation schedule.
-Students will need to complete a minimum of 3 papers for any internship exceeding 2 credits, regardless of the number of weeks worked.
+The agreed upon dates of the internship should be indicated in the contract.

-Internships completed as part of a full-time course load during the fall and spring semesters are included in the regular tuition.
-Summer internships are charged at the reduced per credit hour of $125/credit.
-This is equivalent to ¼ of the normal summer school per credit rate, essentially allowing you to earn 4 credits for the cost of 1 summer school credit.
+Internships completed as part of a full-time course load (up to 18 credits) during the fall and spring semesters are included in the regular tuition.
+Summer internships are charged at the reduced price per credit hour of $125/credit.
+This is equivalent to ¼ of the normal summer school per credit rate, essentially allowing you to earn 4 credits for the cost of 1summer school credit.

-The add/drop dates for credit bearing internships are the same as for other credit bearing courses at Wilmington.
-If you wish to add after the final add day, you must complete an appeal request.
-Your registration is subject to approval of the appeal committee and is not guaranteed.
 Since the internship is an agreement between the College, student and cooperating site, it is important that the contract is approved by all parties before the student begins.
-As such, if a student begins work at an internship after the start of term but prior to final approval, no more than 10% of the student’s hours completed prior to approval will be counted toward the internship requirement.
+As such, if a student begins work at an internship after the start of term but prior to final approval, no more than 10% of the student’s hours completed prior to approval will be counted towards the internship requirement.

 Examples of situations which may be considered as extenuating circumstances: